GM to sink over $900M into 4 plants, Flint to get new engine - NewsBreak

 GM to sink over $900M into 4 plants, Flint to get new engine

-General Motors says it will spend more than $900 million to update four factories, with the bulk going to an engine plant in Flint , Michigan, to build the next-generation V8 for big pickup trucks and SUVs.
+FLINT, Mich. — (AP) — General Motors says it will spend more than $900 million to update four factories, with the bulk going to an engine plant in Flint, Michigan, to build the next-generation V8 for big pickup trucks and SUVs.

 Factories in Rochester, New York; Defiance, Ohio; and Bay City, Michigan; also will see investments, some to make V8 engine components as well as parts for future electric vehicles, the company said Friday.